crate/tsperf/tsperf/read/README.md

 ### About

-The Query Timer is a tool to run queries against different databases and determine how fast the query is.
+The Query Timer is a tool to invoke queries against databases and measure its responsiveness.

 ### How To